 Prerequisite: PHOT 030 or PHOT 070.
-Course Advisories: Eligibility for ENGL 001 and SCC minimum Math standards.
+Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
 This course focuses on varied applications of portrait work in the applied and fine art environments.
 A SLR Film or SLR Digital camera is required.
-Repeatable 1 time.
 Two hours lecture, six hours lab.

 Professional Photography: Product and Advertising Prerequisite: PHOT 030 or PHOT 070.
-Course Advisories: Eligibility for ENGL 001 and SCC minimum Math standards.
+Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
 This course is designed to explore varied film and lighting techniques to execute photographs in the context of advertising.
 Assignments will vary from studio work to location settings using a wide variety of subjects (food, wine, autos, etc).
 A SLR Film or SLR Digital camera is required.
-Repeatable 1 time.
 Two hours lecture, six hours lab.

 Professional Photography: Interior & Exterior Prerequisite: PHOT 030 or PHOT 070.
-Course Advisories: Eligibility for ENGL 001 and SCC minimum Math standards.
+Course Advisory: Eligibility for ENGL 001 and SCC minimum Math standards.
 This course provides the student with skills to photograph architecture in the rural and urban landscape.
 A SLR Film or SLR Digital camera is required.
-Repeatable 1 time.
 Two hours lecture, six hours lab.

-PHOT 155 1.5 or 3 Units

-Professional Photography: Travel Photography Course Advisories: PHOT 030, 035 or 070; SCC minimum English and math standards.
+PHOT 155 1.50 to 3.00 Units Professional Photography: Travel Photography Course Advisory: PHOT 030, 035 or 070; SCC minimum English and Math standards.
 This course will explore the boundaries of location photography.
 Lecture/demonstrations are designed to provide technical and creative support for your location project.
 The final project will encompass the realm of documentary, photojournalistic, editorial and personal work.
 A SLR Film or SLR Digital camera is required.
 Student will pay for travel arrangements for this course prior to enrollment.
-Repeatable 3 times.
-Eight to nine hours lecture, forty-eight hours activities earns 1.5 units (one week format) or sixteen to eighteen hours lecture, ninety six hours activities earns 3 units (two weeks format)
+Eight to nine hours lecture, fortyeight hours activity earns 1.5 units (1 week course), or sixteen to eighteen hours lecture, ninety-six hours activity earns 3 units (two week course).